How to write a Policy Brief Like a Pro

 When you take a break, you develop an objective mind, which can help you spot mistakes and make changes effectively.

-9. Revise, proofread, and Polish
+9. Revise, proofread, and polish

 After the break, revise the work you have written by proofreading and then make the necessary changes.
 In addition, you have to improve the areas that need special attention, especially the facts and the evidence on your writeup.